Skip to content

 Error kindMeaning

-Error::Parsethe input was not valid CMake under the current grammar
+Error::Parsethe input was not valid CMake under the current grammar, with crate-owned source and location diagnostics

 Error::Configa user config file failed to parse or validate